Office of the General Counsel Summer Intern Program

 How Do I Qualify for the Program?

-In order to minimally qualify for the OGC Summer Intern Program, you must meet the following criteria:
+In order to qualify for the OGC Summer Intern Program, you must meet all three of the following qualification criteria:

 - Be a U.S. citizen.